It sharpens the senses. It soothes the troubled soul. It rests the weary mind. It comforts the lost. It reassures the saddened.

 Poetry is an archive.
 New stanzas today become inspiring treasures of tomorrow.
 Such words tell the stories of life, those who lived it, many who shaped it and even more who shared it through a myriad of times, some happy and some broken.

-One such emotional work is “Elegy to 9/11,” a history lesson composed in the mind and by the hand of an aging Cleveland resident.
-He is Bishop William R. Nunnery whose touching words tell many stories — that of the misguided who successfully perpetrated plans for a mass murder, of the gallant whose heroism saved countless lives yet with an ultimate sacrifice, of the tragic impact on thousands of the innocent and of the need to look to a higher ground and a keener spirit in seeking recovery and forgiveness.
+One such emotional work is “Elegy to 9/11,” a history lesson composed in the mind and by the hand of a Cleveland resident who died earlier this year on June 3.
+He is Church of God of Prophecy Bishop William R. Nunnery whose touching words tell many stories — that of the misguided who successfully perpetrated an evil plot for mass murder, that of the gallant whose heroism saved countless lives yet with an ultimate sacrifice, that of the tragic impact on thousands of the innocent and that of the need to look to a higher ground and a keener spirit in seeking recovery and forgiveness.

 He tells of the terror ...

 “Let me tell you a story, the world will long remember.